-Your digital workplace is silent, save for a flurry of fingers pattering away at keyboards and the occasional slurp of coffee.
+Your digital workplace strategy is sitting, ignored in a pile of papers.
+The room is silent, save for a flurry of fingers pattering away at keyboards and the occasional slurp of coffee.
 Your manager/fellow employee who has been working here longer than you is sitting a desk or two away, and you, for whatever reason, don’t know how to do the work you’re supposed to be doing.
 All it would take is a sentence or two, but you don’t want to sound silly, so instead you put your head down and try to solve the problem yourself.
 Welcome to the bane of the digital workplace and the tragic loop that many employees find themselves in.
 While a company such as LiveTiles can design every aspect of your digital workplace and answer any questions you may have, there is nothing more immediate than asking in person.
 Here are three reasons why speaking up and simply asking that question about the digital workplace can save you (and your company) a ton of trouble.

 1. It could lead to a brilliant discussion